Our Services

 Published on: 5/6/2026

-Progesterone influences sleep by boosting calming GABA activity, adjusting body temperature, and promoting deep sleep, but synthetic progestins in different hormonal birth control methods can stabilize or disturb these effects, sometimes leading to insomnia.
+Progesterone supports sleep by boosting calming GABA activity, regulating body temperature, and promoting deep sleep.
+However, synthetic progestins in hormonal birth control can either stabilize or disrupt these effects, sometimes triggering insomnia.

 Progesterone is a steroid hormone produced mainly by the ovaries after ovulation, and by the placenta during pregnancy.
 It has several functions: